Testicular pain from not ejaculating is possible but usually mild and temporary, often linked to congestion or referred discomfort.

 Is it normal for testicles to hurt after not ejaculating for a long time?

-It is normal to experience mild discomfort after prolonged abstinence if there has been sexual arousal without release.
-However, persistent or sharp pain should be evaluated by a healthcare professional to rule out other conditions.
+It can be normal to experience mild discomfort after prolonged arousal if there has been no release.
+However, not all testicular pain is caused by not ejaculating.
+Persistent, sharp, one-sided, swollen, or unexplained pain should be evaluated by a healthcare professional to rule out other conditions.

 When should I worry about testicular pain unrelated to ejaculation?